Costco members complain its butter changed and they're switching brands. Here's what is behind the debate.

 "All sorts of trouble"

-A baker who shares videos on TikTok as @theloafandcrumb also suspected Costco's butter was the reason her Swiss meringue buttercream frosting didn't turn out the way she'd expected.
-So she swapped it for another brand, while keeping everything else the same, with positive results.
+A baker who shares videos on TikTok as @theloafandcrumb also suspected Costco's butter was the reason her Swiss meringue buttercream frosting didn't pass muster.
+So she swapped it for another brand, while otherwise leaving the recipe unchanged else.
+Success.

-She identified the Costco butter as the culprit, saying that when she added it to the cooked egg whites, the concoction refused to whip into frosting.
+She pointed to the Costco butter as the culprit, saying that when she added it to the cooked egg whites, the concoction refused to whip into frosting.
 "It used to work wonderfully and it no longer is," she said.

-Trout, the professor, said a butter with a high water content would make a product like that harder to make.
+Trout, the food expert, said that butter with high water content would also also hinder baking.

-A writer for food website and social network Allrecipes.com also investigated the alleged butter formula change, and could not definitively conclude that the Costco butter had changed since she "wasn't able to compare the current version to a previous version."
+A writer for food website and social network Allrecipes.com also investigated Costco's alleged butter formula change, but could not definitively conclude that the butter had changed since she "wasn't able to compare the current version to a previous version."

-Her best guess is that Kirkland Signature Sweet Cream Butter could have less butterfat, and therefore a higher water content than it did previously, or compared to other butter brands.
+Her best guess: Kirkland Signature Sweet Cream Butter could have less fat, and therefore higher water content, than it previously did or compared with other butter brands.

 "But, if that is true it doesn't seem to be enough to warrant boycotting Costco's butter," the writer concluded.